top of page

 • Works at Bowerman's Beach Club

-• Plans to attend University of Florida to study Chemistry
+• Plans to attend the University of Florida to study chemistry

 Scarlett Oberton